AmbireTech/wallet/README.md

 * Ability to deploy smart contracts
 * Address book: ability to save and label addresses
 * Ledger: WebHID support, fixing Ledger with Chrome
+* Email verification is now enforced with a modal, because a valid email is required for account recovery